Kyriosity/read-write/README+/pencraft/README+/essays/README+/punchcard.md

 ## Intramural experience - short and vintage

-It was long after the punch decline and they were legacy coursework at my university for the last year - I guess because the supply of this carton product was extinct.
+It was long after the punch decline and they were legacy coursework at my university for the last year &mdash; I guess because the supply of this carton product was extinct.

 ### The task